instillai/machine-learning-course/docs/source/content/supervised/logistic_regression.rst

 It's also important to note that logistic regression is better for this purpose than linear regression with a threshold because the threshold would have to be manually set, which is not feasible.
 Logistic regression will create a sort of S-curve
 (using the sigmoid function) which will also help show certainty, since the output from logistic regression is not just a one or zero.
-Here is the standard logistic function, note that the output is always between 0 and 1, but never reaches either of those values.:
+Here is the standard logistic function, note that the output is always between 0 and 1, but never reaches either of those values.

 .. figure:: _img/WikiLogistic.svg.png
    :scale: 50 %